ebosetalee/fast-track-quiz/README.md

 # QUIZ

-This is a simple quiz about "   " with a few questions and a few alternatives for each question.
-Each with one correct answer.
+This simple quiz features 10 diverse questions, each with multiple-choice options.
+Sharpen your wits, choose the correct answer from the provided alternatives, and see how your score compares to others.

 ### Preferred Stack:
 Backend - Golang
 Database - Just in-memory, so no database

 ### Preferred Components:
-REST API or gRPC
+1. REST API or gRPC
-CLI that talks with the API, preferably using https://github.com/spf13/cobra ;( as CLI framework )
+2. CLI that talks with the API, preferably using [spf13/cobra](https://github.com/spf13/cobra); (as CLI framework)

 ### User stories/Use cases:
 1. User should be able to get questions with a number of answers